FreedomBen/breakout71/Readme.md

 Each loop is one level shorter.
 The ball starts slightly faster.
 The game is over when you run loose the ball or finish the 7th loop.

+# changelog

-# next goals
+## next goals

-- Chain reaction : +lvl*lvl combo per brick broken by an explosion, combo resets after explosion is over

-- [vikingerik] : reward multiballs with combo
-- wind : move coins based on puck movement not position
 - [jaceys] Move the restart button out of the menu, so that it is more easily accessible
 - [jaceys] A visual indication of whether a ball has hit a brick this serve
+- choose starting perks
+- wind : move coins based on puck movement not position
 - Top down /reach: punishing now, maybe only reset if you hit the lowest populate row of the level, if it's not a full width row

-# Release candidate
+## Release candidate
+- addiction : reset timout if 0 bricks
 - New perk : addiction, reward faster gameplay
 - Balancing : hot start effect doubled
 - Balancing : you earn an extra perk when playing well, and a reroll when playing perfectly